top of page

 Conclusion

-Please remember to Enjoy the Music and that Honesty is the Best Policy!
+Enjoy the Music — and remember, Honesty is the Best Policy.

 I am not a professional sound engineer, producer, musician, or vocalist, etc. I have not done any scientific research, measurements, or in-depth testing of any kind; just my own listening, comparing and internet reading/research.
 I have limited, real-life experience with recording, mixing and mastering gear.
 I have been involved since my teenage years with various churches as an amateur sound booth technician.